mutaphysis/swiftpp/README.md

 5. cxx-objc-proxies.h need to be #imported in the Objective-C bridge header (PROJECT_NAME-Bridging-Header.h)

-Those are one-time project setup, should work from now on everytime you compile.
+Those are one-time project setup, should work from now on, everytime you compile.

 Refer to examples/SimpleShapeDetector !